LiskArchive/lisk-legacy-docs/introduction.md

 PATCH - Bug fix
 ```

-The *Software Implementation Versioning* follows the popular SemVer scheme and gives a quick overview for developers about breaking and non-breaking changes in the software.
+The *software implementation version* follows the popular SemVer scheme and gives a quick overview for developers about breaking and non-breaking changes in the software.

-### Protocol Versioning
+### Protocol versioning

-The protocol version is denoted by two digits, `H.S.`.
+The *protocol version* is denoted by two digits, `H.S.`.
 The first digit, `H`, depends on the number of hard forks and is incremented with every hard fork.
 `S` represents the number of soft forks since the last hard fork.

 > The initial protocol version 1.0 is defined to be the one that was implemented by Lisk Core v1.0.0.

-The *Protocol Versioning* theme is used e.g. in P2P Communication between Lisk Core nodes, in order to determine, if the nodes have compatible versions of the Lisk protocol implemented.
+The *protocol version* is used e.g. in P2P Communication between Lisk Core nodes, in order to determine, if the nodes have compatible versions of the Lisk protocol implemented.

 ## What is Lisk Core?